0x76/opensn0w/README.md

 exploit is injected and then we upload our patched iBSS which loads a patched iBEC which will load our owned kernel.
 On the s5l8930/8922/8920 we use the limera1n exploit made by geohot to own DFU signature checks.
-Support for the s5l8900 and the has not yet been implemented.
+Support for the s5l8900 has not yet been implemented.

 Why not just use redsn0w?
 It has a graphical user interface!
 ============================================================